 2020 is definitely not a good year for artists, clubs, festivals or arts in general.
 Because of the lock-down generated by the Covid-19 pandemic clubs are closed and festivals are canceled every week.
 Sadly, two of the most interesting electronic music festivals had last year their last edition, Nachtdigital near Leipnitz and Strange Sounds From Beyond in Amsterdam.
 But, here are the electronic music festivals that we recommend this year in Europe.
-Hopefully the lock-down will close this summer and some of these festivals will go on.
+Hopefully the lock-down will not close this summer and some of these festivals will go on.

 Here are some recordings from this year’s Dekmantel Selectors festival.